XiaoW89/fast-reid-nni/README.md

-This repo is forked from https://github.com/JDAI-CV/fast-reid and provided some codes based on nni
+This repo is forked from https://github.com/JDAI-CV/fast-reid and provided some demo-codes based on NNI(https://github.com/microsoft/nni/)

 ## features
-* NNI-HPO
+* NNI-HPO , Hyperparameter Optimization
-* NNI-NAS
+* NNI-NAS, Neural Architecture Search

 ## TODO
-* NNI-MC
+* NNI-MC, Model Compression, Prune

 ## Start a new HPO exp
-if you did't installed the nni package , you should install first (visit https://blog.csdn.net/wb3533366/article/details/134978044 for more details )
+Firstly, you should install the nni package (visit https://blog.csdn.net/wb3533366/article/details/134978044 for more details )

 `